 Assignments in this class are for individual work, unless explicitly stated otherwise.
-Note that "individual work" means work by you, reported in your own words, and use of AI tools like ChatGPT is not allowed.
-General concepts covered in the class may be discussed with other students or in study groups, but specific assigned problems should not be discussed and all submitted work should be entirely your own.
+General concepts and material covered in the class may be discussed with other students or in study groups, but specific assigned problems should not be discussed and all submitted work should be entirely your own.
 If you use external references (including web sites, books, etc.) in preparing your solutions, you should clearly mark the part(s) of your solution influenced by these references and provide clear citations to the source of information you are using.
-Doing a Google search for solutions to assigned problems is a violation of academic integrity, whether or not you use what you find in your answer.
+Just doing a Google search for solutions to assigned problems is a violation of academic integrity, whether or not you use what you find in your answer.
 Sharing your own work is a serious violation of academic integrity, and if homework is copied then both the person who actually did the work and the person who copied it will be punished.
-Any incidents of academic dishonesty will be handled strictly, resulting in either a zero on the assignment or an F in the class, depending on the severity of the incident, and incidents may be reported to the UNCG Office of Student Rights and Responsibilities.
-Note that the Department of Computer Science maintains records of all incidents, and multiple violations, even in different classes or semesters, will always result in reporting to the university and serious penalties.
+Any incidents of academic dishonesty will be handled strictly, resulting in either a zero on the assignment or an F in the class, depending on the severity of the incident, and incidents will be reported to the UNCG Office of Student Rights and Responsibilities.
+Note that the Department of Computer Science maintains records of all academic integrity incidents, and multiple violations, even in different classes or semesters, will always result in reporting to the university and serious penalties.